 - Avoid over blending the mixture.
 You want the mixture to remain thick.

-More EASY keto dessert recipes
+More keto no bake dessert recipes to try

 - Prepare your crust of choice into an 8 inch springform pan.
 If leaving the cheesecake crustless, grease an 8-inch pan and set aside.